salwamohammed23/My_projects/README.md

 This application provides a user-friendly command-line interface for loading, preprocessing, exploring, and training machine learning models on structured datasets.
 Users can input a dataset, handle missing values, perform exploratory data analysis (EDA), and train models interactively.

+# Code Generation using RAG

+This project demonstrates a Retrieval-Augmented Generation (RAG) system for generating Python code using the Groq API and ChromaDB.
+The system retrieves similar code examples from a dataset and uses them as context to generate high-quality code snippets.

+ **Features**

+- **Embedding Generation**: Uses `all-MiniLM-L6-v2` to create vector representations of code prompts.
+- **Vector Storage**: Stores code examples and their embeddings in ChromaDB for efficient retrieval.
+- **Code Generation**: Leverages the Groq API (`deepseek-r1-distill-llama-70b`) to generate Python code based on user prompts and retrieved examples.
+- **Context-Aware**: Retrieves similar examples to guide the generation process.

 # Data Cleaning, Visualization

 This project provides a streamlined process for **Data Cleaning**, **Visualization**, and **Statistical Analysis** of a dataset, with a focus on improving data quality and extracting valuable insights through geographic and exploratory visualizations, as well as statistical summaries.